expandrew/expandrew.github.io/next-js/README.md

 ## Theme

-The theme is available in `/utils/theme.ts`
+The theme is available in [`theme.ts`](theme.ts).
+It's not precious, and I change my mind sometimes.
+I tried to keep color contrasts and font sizes accessible enough, but it's not scientific.

 ## Deployment